Enterprise

 What changes with computer use agents

-• Works across any app, including legacy and virtualized environments
+• They work across ANY app, including legacy systems, Citrix, and virtualized desktops where RPA struggles.

 How to move without the risk